Nelson Cruz: 2009–2011: Breakout and postseason heroics

-On October 10, Cruz hit a walk-off grand slam in Game 2 of the American League Championship Series (ALCS) versus the Detroit Tigers.
+On October 10, Cruz hit a walk-off grand slam in Game 2 of the AL Championship Series (ALCS) versus the Detroit Tigers.
 He became the first player in baseball history to hit a walk-off grand slam in a postseason game.
 Cruz hit a three-run home run to seal Game 4 of the ALCS for the Rangers against the Tigers.
 He became the first player to hit multiple extra-inning home runs in the same postseason series.
 During the ALCS, Cruz hit six home runs and had 13 RBIs, both postseason series records at the time.
 His efforts earned him the ALCS MVP award.

 Cruz hit a solo home run to put the Rangers up 6–4 against the St. Louis Cardinals in Game 6 of the World Series.
 With that home run, Cruz tied the record for most postseason home runs in a season at 8; he shared the achievement with Carlos Beltrán and Barry Bonds before Randy Arozarena broke the record with 10 homers in 2020.
 In the ninth inning, Cruz missed a fly ball that would have clinched the Rangers' first championship; instead, the Cardinals came back to win that game and Game 7 to win the World Series.